-The Clean Oceans Initiative, set up in 2018 by the EIB together with the German development bank KfW Group and the Agence Française de Développement, plans to provide $\leq 4$ billion in financing by the end of 2025 to the public and private sectors for projects that reduce the discharge of plastics into the ocean.
+The Clean Oceans Initiative, set up in 2018 by the EIB, together with the German development bank KfW Group and the Agence Française de Développement, plans to provide €4 billion in financing by the end of 2025 to the public and private sectors for projects that reduce the discharge of plastics into the ocean.
 The initiative focuses on supporting circular solutions to plastic pollution, with the aim of increasing the collection and recycling of plastics.
-In 2020, new partners - the Italian Cassa Depositi e Prestiti and the Spanish Instituto de Crédito Oficial - joined the Clean Oceans Initiative, followed by the European Bank for Reconstruction and Development in 2022.
-As of June 2023, the Clean Oceans Initiative had provided more than $\leq 2.7$ billion of financing for 63 projects, representing more than 68% of the $\leq 4$ billion target.
-The projects signed so far will benefit more than 20 million people, and include improved wastewater treatment in Sri Lanka, China, Egypt and South Africa; solid waste management in Togo and Senegal; and stormwater management and flood protection in Benin, Morocco and Ecuador.
+The Italian Cassa Depositi e Prestiti and the Spanish Instituto de Credito Oficial joined the Clean Oceans Initiative in 2020, followed by the European Bank for Reconstruction and Development in 2022.

+As of December 2023, the Clean Oceans Initiative had provided more than €3.2 billion of financing (more than 80% of its €4 billion target).
+The project proposals signed so far will benefit over 20 million people, and include improved wastewater treatment in Sri Lanka, China, Egypt and South Africa; solid waste management in Togo and Senegal; and stormwater management and flood protection in Benin, Morocco and Ecuador.